 Princess V58 Open

-The Princess V58 Open is an old school sportscruiser which utilises the best of the latest technology.
+The Princess V58 Open is an old-school sports cruiser which utilizes the best of the latest technology.
 There’s a range of engine options, the most powerful being a pair of Volvo Penta D13 900hp engines powering the boat to 35-knots with ease.
 Fun in the sun is guaranteed with the spacious sunpad aft, a long sweeping bow and sleek roofline and a vast single-level cockpit with seating space for a football team.
-Below decks the boat is immaculately finished with two double cabins and a bunk cabin for children or occasional guests.
+Below decks, the boat is immaculately finished with two double cabins and a bunk cabin for children or occasional guests.
 The design won Best Sportscruiser over 45ft category at the 2017 Motorboat Awards for, in the words of the judges, “a truly intoxicating mix of style, sophistication and speed with a superb party boat deck layout.”

 Four Winns HD220

 Designed to reflect the ethos behind For Winns’ HD Series, the 220 is, however, an entry-level compact deckboat.
 The cockpit makes the most of its 2.55-metre beam with a pair of rotating helm seats, a port console that doubles as a compact head compartment and an L-shaped seating section to port.
 Aft of the helm seat, there’s an additional seating pod that can be specced as a compact wetbar.
 The cockpit table uses a side-mount bracket thus avoiding getting in the way of people’s legs.